microsoft/vscode-docs/docs/languages/jsconfig.md

 >**Tip:** If you do not have a `jsconfig.json` in your workspace, VS Code will by default exclude the `node_modules` folder.

-Below is a table mapping common project components to their installation folders which are recommended to exclude:
+Below is a table, mapping common project components to their installation folders that are recommended to exclude:

 Component | folder to exclude
 ----------|-----------
 `node` | exclude the `node_modules` folder
-`webpack`, `webpack-dev-server` | exclude the content folder, e.g., `dist`.
+`webpack`, `webpack-dev-server` | exclude the content folder, for example `dist`.
 `bower` | exclude the `bower_components` folder
 `ember` | exclude the `tmp` and `temp` folders
 `jspm` | exclude the `jspm_packages` folder